 Plan your route through Keukenhof

 Each feature offers something new.
 Whether they showcase different flowers or different types of tulips, unique settings, or unusual themes or arrangements, each area is worth visiting.
 Plus, the further you venture, the more likely you are to have part of the gardens to yourself.
-Because many people will cluster around the main attractions like the big pond, the flower mosaic, and the windmill, if you discover the far corners of Keukenhof, you may well just find yourself alone among the tulips and hyacinths.
+Because many people will cluster around the main attractions like the big pond, the flower mosaic, and the windmill, if you discover the far corners, you may well just find yourself alone among the tulips and hyacinths.

 While we can’t prove this made for fewer crowds, we also adopted a plan I learned from my mom, who is left-handed.
 Because most people are right-handed, they tend to go to the right when they enter a space.
 Instead of going with much of the crowd, we went left (clockwise), and it seemed to be a good decision.